tekblade/uploadingFiles/README.md

 ----------------------------------------------------------------------------------------
 My recommendation:
-there should be implemented servlet handler for images.
-Or there is some security Issue
+there should be implemented servlet handler for images. or/and there is some security Issue